rtmrtmrtmrtm/weakmon/README.md

 # weakmon

-These are command-line Python programs to monitor WSPR and JT65A, printing receptions and reporting them to wsprnet and pskreporter.
+These are command-line Python programs for WSPR and JT65A.
 The programs with switch among bands automatically on a few radio types.
 The software works on Macs, Linux, and FreeBSD.

 While these programs don't use Joe Taylor's WSJT software, they do